 Acknowledgments–and How You Can Help

-This page, and the Contributors page, list individuals and organizations who are part of this grassroots effort to encourage more bicycling.
+Listed below are the individuals and organizations who are part of this grassroots effort to encourage more bicycling!

-Please consider joining them by helping in one or more ways.
+Please consider joining others in this grassroots effort by helping in one or more ways.

 Some ways to help: